Inventory Financing Through Clarify Capital

 Use inventory financing when you already have product on hand and want to unlock working capital.
 Choose PO financing when you've secured a large customer order and need funds to pay vendors before delivery.

-Clarify Capital can help you evaluate both options to decide what works best based on your production cycle and customer commitments.
+Clarify Capital can help you evaluate both options and determine which one works best based on your production cycle and customer commitments.

 How To Qualify for the Best Inventory Financing Terms